No products in the cart.

 - A Halloween STEAM-Powered Magic Trick – Cursed to stay trapped in a tiny box forever, this misplaced bone wants nothing more than to be reunited with its ghostly owner and does everything it can to steer clear of its matchbox prison.
 Visit the post to see the petrifying possession in action and learn the simple, science-based trick behind the magic (free magic box included!)
 BONUS: These salt dough bones are super fun to make on their own!

-- Witch and Warlock Boots on a Broomstick – Let your littles play Halloween designer with this fun invitation to create!
+- Witch and Warlock Boots on a Broomstick – Rounding out our list of kids Halloween crafts and activity favs,,,let your littles play Halloween designer with this fun invitation to create!
 Once they’re done, use supplies from the backyard to make a lovely little broomstick – the perfect vehicle for witches, warlocks, AND displaying high Halloween fashion.

-Enjoy this Halloween with your little bats, ghouls, and goblins.
-It’s gonna be different, but we can still make it a monstrously memorable, hair-raising good time!
+Enjoy this Halloween with your little bats, ghouls, and goblins, friends.
+We hope this collection of ideas makes it a monstrously memorable, hair-raising good time!